cositools/cosi-data-challenges/data-products/README.md

 <details>
   <summary>Source Files</summary>

 The DC4 mock dataset is comprised of a combination of sources from DC3 and new simulations for DC4.
-All individual source files from both DC3 and DC4 are available and are listed below.
+All individual source files from both DC3 and DC4 are available and listed below.

 Note: Not all sources from DC3 are included in the mock dataset.
 The distinction between included and excluded sources is indicated below.